Emerging Markets

 Consumer data continues to disappoint.
 Property investment fell 10% YY in June with consumer retail sales only climbing 2% YY (below consensus expectations of 3.4%).
 Behind weak consumption is soft household disposable income, which slowed to 4.5% YY growth in Q2’24 (down from 6.4% the previous quarter), the slowest pace since early 2023.

 In short, this two-speed growth model still prevails, under which policymakers rely on external demand, export growth and manufacturing capex to achieve growth targets.
 When could such a two-speed model come to an end?
 A slowing global economy or rising trade protectionism.
-Were this to manifest (a high likelihood outcome), policymakers in China would be ‘forced’ into a shift towards aggressive policy support towards the hitherto sagging property market.
+Were the latter to manifest (a high likelihood outcome as a new US President emerges), policymakers in China would be ‘forced’ into a shift towards aggressive policy support towards the hitherto sagging property market.
 Consumer animal spirits would be likely revived.
 Our basket of portfolio companies which are aligned with Quality, Growth and Profitability would see a dramatic resurgence at the expense of Defensive & Cyclical Value.

 Room to grow: Consumption as a share of GDP is materially lower than global peers